-Tickets@Burra town Hall 9-1pm.
-Afterwards@Visitors Centre.
-Visitors Centre all day for tickets Tickets also@Hallett Country Store & Gally's Meeting House Farrell Flat
+Tickets@Visitors Centre from 9am both days, also at Town Hall Tickets also@Hallett Country Store & Gally's Meeting House Farrell Flat

-Should you wish to stay for the weekend, Burra offers a wide range of accommodation which can be booked through the Burra Visitors Centre.
+Should you wish to stay for the weekend, Burra offers a wide range of accommodation information through the Burra Visitors Centre.
 They also have information on the different styles of cafe's and restaurants available.
 Check out our sponsored links on the about page if you'd like some help, or to find out what the region has to offer.

 You're rather spoilt for choice with places to stay and eat, check out the Visitors Centre in Market Square